zype/zype-roku-scenegraph/README.md

 5. You can now take a look at your app by side loading (uploading it to your Roku device) the app to a Roku device on the same internet connection.
 You can do this by updating the _app.mk_ file.
 Change _ROKU_DEV_TARGET_ to your Roku's IP address.
 You can then set _DEVPASSWORD_ to whatever password you want to use when setting up your Roku for development.
 For more information on sideloading and running your Roku app, [see the documentation here](https://sdkdocs.roku.com/display/sdkdoc/Loading+and+Running+Your+Application+Walkthrough).

 6. Update the _title_ in _manifest_ to the title of your Roku app.
 This is the title that the users will see once the app is installed.

+7. __(Optional)__ You can update the app's theme and brand color by setting the _theme_ and _brand_color_ inside _source/config.json_.
+The theme can be set to: "dark", "light", and "custom".
+The brand color can be set to any hex color value.
+    - If you want to use a custom theme, you can update the values inside _source/themes.brs, CustomTheme()_.
+Remember to update these assets if you want to use a custom theme: __customLoader.png, focus_grid_custom.9.png, customOverlay.png, button-focus-custom.png__.

 ## Requirements and Prerequisites